Pregnancy And Baby Care

 Toddler Heat Stroke

-Toddler Heat Stroke: Symptoms and Preventing Heat Stroke in Toddlers
+Signs of Heat Stroke in Toddlers

 Toddler heat stroke is a serious condition which can become fatal if uncared for.
 Children, especially babies and toddlers, are susceptible to heat stroke if exposed to extreme hot weather and get dehydrated.
 In heat stroke, the body's temperature rises faster than the body's ability to cool down.
-A combination of heat and dehydration worsens the situation.
-The body temperature rises to 105 °F without any sweat to cool it down

 Symptoms of heat stroke in toddlers